 The historic Curragh is home to all five Irish Classic races and is the venue for the second day of Longines Irish Champions Weekend on Sunday, September 16th 2018.

-There are three Group 1 races on the eight-race card and pride of place goes to the Comer Group International Irish St Leger, the final Irish Classic of the season.
+There are four Group 1 races on the eight-race card and pride of place goes to the Comer Group International Irish St Leger, the final Irish Classic of the season.

 There are also other Day 2 ticket types available,